 But beware of reaching for high yields.
-A higher-yielding stock could be a signal that investors are concerned about whether the company can continue to pay its dividend.
+A higher-yielding stock could be the result of a declining stock price and a signal that investors are concerned about whether the company can continue to pay its dividend.
 We’ve found these stocks are most at risk of cutting their dividends.

 2. Diversify your stock positions

 Diversifying your investment portfolio can help protect against market ﬂuctuation.
 Look at the following factors as you plan to diversify:

 Asset allocation: Your portfolio’s asset class mix is one of the most important factors in determining performance.
 Look at the size of a company (or its market capitalization) and its geographical market — U.S., developed international or emerging market.